 There are 18 penguin species in the world, but despite wide ranges, these birds can be difficult to see.
 On the positive side for building a life list, there are several locations where multiple penguin species can be found in relatively small areas.
 Knowing where those areas are can help you plan a trip to put penguins on your life list.

 Penguins are seabirds and spend much of their lives in the water.
 On land, however, their habitats can be predictable.
 While some penguin species prefer the harsh ice shelves and blizzard-like conditions of Antarctica, others can be found on rocky islands, coastal beaches, or coastal forest edges in the Southern Hemisphere.
 They often use burrows or rocky niches for nesting and shelter, so watching cliffs and rocky shores is a good way to try to spot penguins in the proper range.

 Where to See Wild Penguins

 Wild penguins can be found on four different continents if birders know where on those continents to spot them.

-- Antarctica: The hardiest of penguin species inhabit the ice shelves and rocky offshore islands near Antarctica.
-Resident species in this region include the gentoo, adelie, chinstrap and emperor penguins, with king penguins regularly recorded as Antarctic vagrants.
+- Antarctica: The hardiest penguin species inhabit the ice shelves and rocky offshore islands near Antarctica.
+Resident species in this region include the gentoo, adelie, chinstrap, and emperor penguins, with king penguins regularly recorded as Antarctic vagrants.

-- South America: Gentoo, macaroni, emperor, adelie, southern rockhopper, chinstrap and king penguins can be seen along the eastern and western coasts of South America.
-The humboldt penguin ranges as far north as Peru, while the macaroni penguin is found quite far north on both sides of the continent.
+- South America: Gentoo, macaroni, emperor, adelie, southern rockhopper, chinstrap, and king penguins can be seen along the eastern and western coasts of South America.
+The humboldt penguin ranges as far north as Peru, while the macaroni penguin is found quite far north on both eastern and western sides of the continent.

 - Australia: Australia is a penguin hotspot, with fiordland, macaroni, and little penguins found along the southern coasts on dunes and offshore islands.
 Royal penguins can be seen only on Macquarie Island, Bishop Island, and Clerk Island south of Australia.